toyosi12/ng-interswitch/README.md

 ```

 ### 2. Implement in your project
 The **ng-interswitch** component is used.
-The are to ways to configure the component.
+There are two ways to configure the component.
 #### 1 .
 You can use the component properties directly like so:
 ```html
 <ng-interswitch